utsav0/daily-dev-tips/src/pages/posts/eleventy-two-column-post-layout.md

 We then need to tell Eleventy to pass this folder to our output website.

-Open up the `.eleventy.js` file and add the following line in your export.
+Open the `.eleventy.js` file and add the following line to your export.

 ```js
 module.exports = function (config) {